Wisembly/tapestry/src/scss/components/overlay/overlay.md

 # Overlay

-To prevent background scrolling when a fixed modal/panel with an overlay is appaearing, you may consider adding `.u-noScroll` on HTML `<body>` tag.
+To prevent background scrolling when a fixed modal/panel with an overlay is appearing, you may consider setting hidden overflow on HTML `<body>` tag with `.u-ovh`.

 ```html
 <div id="Overlay" class="Overlay" aria-hidden="true"></div>